bayudwiyansatria/.github/docs/workflows/maven/build.md

 ## Jobs

-This job handles the process of building maven.
+This job handles the process of building Maven projects.

 ### Steps